Points of View Suggestions for Future "Co-Creation Drug Discovery Learning from Research and Development of COVID-19 Therapeutics and Vaccines

 In addition, the company has concluded a license agreement with a joint research team from Nihon University, Gunma University, and Tokyo Medical University that has developed a completely new and innovative nucleic acid amplification method (SATIC method) for rapid virus diagnosis, and has licensed out a DP1 receptor antagonist discovered in-house to BioAge for the prevention of severe COVID-19 disease.
 The company effectively utilizes a variety of partnerships by acquiring assets it does not have from outside sources and providing its existing assets to outside parties, depending on the project.
 Diversity of human resources is one of the key factors in creating innovation, and this will increase opportunities for new innovations to be created not only in ongoing projects but also in future projects.

-The impact of the company's disease-wide work on COVID-19 on the pharmaceutical industry is significant, as many in the healthcare industry, including pharmaceutical companies, are working to shift healthcare from treatment to prevention and disease prevention in a variety of disease areas, We hope that the company's disease-wide efforts to address COVID-19 will have a significant impact on the pharmaceutical industry.
+The impact of the company's disease-wide work on COVID-19 on the pharmaceutical industry is significant, as many in the healthcare industry, including pharmaceutical companies, are working to shift healthcare from treatment to prevention and disease prevention in various disease areas, We hope that the company's disease-wide efforts to address COVID-19 will have a significant impact on the pharmaceutical industry.

 Summary

-In this paper, we compare the R&D trends of emerging infectious diseases and COVID-19 therapeutics/vaccines over the past 20 years, and present the challenges that pharmaceutical companies face from co-creation of COVID-19 therapeutics/vaccines, and discuss the future co-creation of therapeutics that can be used for drug discovery for emerging and reemerging infectious diseases or other disease areas that may occur in the future.
+In this report, we compare the R&D trends of emerging infectious diseases and COVID-19 therapeutics/vaccines over the past 20 years, and present the challenges that pharmaceutical companies face from co-creation of COVID-19 therapeutics/vaccines, and discuss the future co-creation of therapeutics that can be used for drug discovery for emerging and reemerging infectious diseases and other disease areas that may arise in the future.
 The following is a discussion of the key points of future co-creation-type drug discovery that can be used for drug discovery in emerging and reemerging infectious diseases or other disease areas that may arise in the future.

 Points that can be utilized for future co-creation drug discovery

-• When incorporating new external technologies, it is necessary to take a long-term viewpoint and seize the appropriate timing while monitoring the progress of the relevant technology as much as possible.
+- When incorporating new external technologies, it is necessary to take a long-term viewpoint and approach the technology at the appropriate time, while monitoring the progress of the technology as much as possible.

-• Realization of "total care" from "treatment" to "total care of diseases" through partnerships with other industries, etc.
+- Realize "total disease care" rather than "treatment" through partnerships with other industries, etc.

 Although the database used in this survey is based on publicly available information, it is assumed that more COVID-19-related projects are being undertaken globally if unpublished projects are included.
-The pharmaceutical industry is now working as an industry to respond to the COVID-19 pandemic, either by concentrating all of its resources or by collaborating with a variety of stakeholders.
+The JPMA industry is now working to respond to the COVID-19 pandemic on an industry-wide basis, either by concentrating all of its resources or by collaborating with various stakeholders.

-In addition, although it deviates from the category of co-creation drug discovery as defined in this paper, the success of mRNA vaccine development as described above is supported by the government and pharmaceutical companies, which have provided strategic financial and other support for mRNA technologies developed in academia for various target diseases other than COVID-19, such as Ebola hemorrhagic fever, influenza, and cancer.
+In addition, although it deviates from the category of co-creation drug discovery as defined in this paper, the success of mRNA vaccine development as described above is supported by the government and pharmaceutical companies, which have provided strategic financial and other support for mRNA technologies developed in academia for a variety of target diseases other than COVID-19, including Ebola, influenza, and cancer.
 There is a background of strategic financial and other support from the government and pharmaceutical companies.
 A mechanism to continuously foster drug discovery ventures with novel technologies is also important.

 On May 25, 2021, the Japanese government held a meeting of the Council on Drug Development under the Health and Medical Care Strategy Headquarters, and compiled issues and measures for strengthening the domestic vaccine development and production system as recommendations21).
 The "Strategy for Strengthening Vaccine Development and Production Systems," formulated based on these recommendations, was approved by the Cabinet on June 1, 202122).
-It is necessary for industry, academia, government, and medical institutions to work together to quickly establish a domestic vaccine development environment that will enable rapid response in the event of an infectious disease outbreak, even in normal times.
+It is necessary for industry, academia, government, and medical institutions to work together from normal times to quickly establish a domestic vaccine development environment that will enable a rapid response in the event of an infectious disease epidemic.
 It is our earnest hope that this strategy will not become mere idealism, and that it will be put into action immediately.

 In the wake of the COVID-19 outbreak, I strongly hope that collaboration among various stakeholders will be increasingly promoted, and that co-creation drug discovery will make further progress not only in the area of emerging infectious diseases but also in other disease areas.